- About NHMI

 Our earliest research efforts included a survey of orthopedic surgeons designed to determine how ACL braces were being used and a look at the impact of joint hypermobility on athletic injury risk.
 Much of our research work has been collaborative and that is reflected in the makeup of our Research Committee where members represent the University of New Hampshire, Plymouth State University and Bridgewater State University.

 The Safe Sports Network started in the late '80s offering free sports physicals and athletic injury evaluation.
-Today, Safe Sports provides athletic training services at eight area high schools, free sports physicals, drop-in injury clinics, injury prevention education and concussion management.
+Today, Safe Sports provides athletic training services at nine area high schools, free sports physicals, drop-in injury clinics, injury prevention education and concussion management.
 In 2011, youth sports leagues became a focus of Safe Sports Network's comprehensive concussion program; several youth leagues now participate.
 Support from several foundation grants has allowed expansion to eight middle schools in 2015.

 |Click Here to read our 2017 Annual Report.||Click Here to read our 2016 Tax Return.|

 |Click Here to read our 2016 Annual Report.||Click Here to read our 2015 Tax Return.|